funnybrum/redis-demo/README.md

 # Summary
-Redis offers message broadcasting capabilities via the [Pub/Sub channels]( https://redis.io/docs/latest/develop/interact/pubsub/).
-TThe provided code demonstrates how these messages can be broadcast to multiple consumers.Messages are processed and sent to a [stream](https://redis.io/docs/latest/develop/data-types/streams/).
+Redis offers a message broadcasting capabilities via the [Pub/Sub channels]( https://redis.io/docs/latest/develop/interact/pubsub/).
+The provided code demonstrates how these messages can be broadcast to multiple consumers.
+Messages are processed and sent to a [stream](https://redis.io/docs/latest/develop/data-types/streams/).
 Each message is processed and sent to the stream at most once.